daxter75/robots/README.md

 - php 7.4 +
 - mysql/maria or sqlite database
 - composer
-- nodejs and npm (for development)
+- nodejs and npm (for development only)

 ### Steps

 - pull code from GitHub
 - composer install
-- npm install
+- npm install (for development only)
 - make a schema in database
-- create ENV file with database setup
+- create ENV file with database setup (mysql or sqlite)
 - artisan:
     - generate key
-    - migrate and seed data
+    - migrate and seed data (not necessary if using existing sqlite db file)
-- make a local domain or use Laravel serve
+- make a local domain on web server or use Laravel serve

 ## Description

-Migrations and seeds generate a DB tables and fill tables with some robots and danceoffs.
+Migrations and seeds generate a DB tables and fill tables with some (fake) robots and dance offs.
 User can show robots, details about every robot, previous competitions and leaderboard.
-Also, user can organize new danceoff.
+Also, user can organize new dance off.
+Winner and loser are defined on random principle.
 App is optimized for desktop and mobile devices.

 ### API routes